Bst polymerase for isothermal DNA amplification

 25 mM MgCl2

 Although some methods have been developed to visualize DNA amplification by basic equipment or even the naked eye (increase of turbidity, color change of added dyes, hybridization to gold-bound ss-DNA) in general real-time detection of the DNA amplification by a fluorescent DNA-intercalator dye is recommended.
-Addition of SybrGreen or EvaGreen Fluorescent DNA Stain (#PCR-378, #PCR-379) to the assay allows a sensitive measurement of the increasing amount of DNA without influence on the reaction.
+Addition of EvaGreen Fluorescent DNA Stain (#PCR-379) to the assay allows a sensitive measurement of the increasing amount of DNA without influence on the reaction.

 Isothermal amplification is an extremely sensitive detection method and care should be taken to avoid contamination of set-up areas and equipment with DNA of previous reactions.
 A common problem is amplification in no-template controls due to